Eddie George: Houston / Tennessee Oilers / Titans

-George was a first-round draft selection (14th overall pick) for the Houston Oilers in the 1996 NFL Draft, being selected after Jerome Bettis elected to be traded to the rival Pittsburgh Steelers over the Oilers when the St. Louis Rams replaced Bettis with Lawrence Phillips.
+The Houston Oilers selected George in the first round (14th overall) of the 1996 NFL draft.
+In order to secure the acquisition of George, the Oilers traded their original first round pick (17th overall) and defensive tackle Glenn Montgomery to the Seattle Seahawks and in return received the first round pick (14th overall) used to immediately draft George.
+He was the third running back drafted in 1996, following Lawrence Phillips (6th overall) and Tim Biakabutuka (8th overall).

 George won the NFL Rookie of the Year award in 1996, and was the Oilers/Titans' starting tailback through 2003, never missing a start.
 He made the Pro Bowl four consecutive years (1997–2000), and assisted the Titans to a championship appearance in Super Bowl XXXIV, where they lost to the St. Louis Rams 23–16.
 George gained 391 combined rushing and receiving yards in the Titans' three playoff games that year, and went on to rush for 95 yards, catching two passes for 35 yards, and scoring two touchdowns in the Super Bowl.

 George is only the second NFL running back to rush for 10,000 yards while never missing a start, joining Jim Brown.
 Only Walter Payton (170) started more consecutive regular-season games than George's 130.

 Although George rushed for 1,000 yards in all but one season, numerous sportswriters suggested that a heavy workload caused a decline in his productivity.
 In five of his eight seasons with the Titans, George carried the ball over 330 times.
 In 2001, George averaged just 2.98 per carry, the fourth-lowest number in league history among running backs with more than 200 rushing attempts in a season.
 His decline in production and several toe and ankle injuries were contributing factors in Titans' owner Bud Adams' decision to release George on July 21, 2004, in part due to salary cap considerations, after he would not agree to a pay cut.